Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 The Motion Mini typically reported 16 to 18 usable satellites during all of my test sessions.

-This was better than the 11 to 13 of the COROS Apex Pro and 6 to 9 of my Locosys GW-60.
+This was better than the 11 to 13 of the COROS APEX Pro and 6 to 9 of my Locosys GW-60.